rust-lang/rust-forge/src/libs/maintaining-std.md

 Rust doesn't guarantee destructors will run when a value is leaked (which can be done with `mem::forget`), so code should avoid relying on them for maintaining safety.
 Remember, [everyone poops][Everyone Poops].

 It's ok not to run a destructor when a value is leaked because its storage isn't deallocated or repurposed.
-If the storage is initialized and is being deallocating or repurposing then destructors need to be run first, because [memory may be pinned][Drop guarantee].
+If the storage is initialized and is being deallocated or repurposed then destructors need to be run first, because [memory may be pinned][Drop guarantee].
 Having said that, there can still be exceptions for skipping destructors when deallocating if you can guarantee there's never pinning involved.

 ### How is performance impacted?